Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

   * Port Range
 * Can be attached to multiple instances
 * Locked down to a `region/VPC` combination
-* Does live “outside” the EC2 – if traffic is blocked the EC2 instance won’t see it
+* Does live "outside" the EC2 – if traffic is blocked the EC2 instance won’t see it
 * It’s good to maintain one separate security group for SSH access
 * If your application is not accessible (time out), then it’s a security group issue
-* If your application gives a “connection refused“ error, then it’s an application error or it’s not launched
+* If your application gives a "connection refused" error, then it’s an application error or it’s not launched
 * All inbound traffic is **blocked** by default
 * All outbound traffic is **authorised** by default

 ### Instances Purchasing Options

-* `On-Demand Instances`
+#### On-Demand Instances

 * Pay for what you use:
-    * Linux & Windows: billing per second, after the first minute
+  * Amazon Linux, Windows and Ubuntu: billing per second, after the first minute
   * MacOS: billing per hour
+  * Commercial Linux distros such as Red Hat EL and SUSE ES use hourly pricing
 * Highest cost but no upfront payment
 * No long-term commitment
 * Recommended for **short-term and un-interrupted** workloads, where you can't predict how the application will behave

-* `Reserved Instance` (1 or 3 years)
+#### Reserved Instance

 * You reserve a specific instance attributes (Instance Type, Region,Tenancy, OS)
 * Payment Options – No Upfront (+discount), Partial Upfront (++discount), All Upfront (+++discount)
 * Reserved Instance’s Scope – Regional or Zonal (reserve capacity in an AZ)
 * Recommended for steady-state usage applications (think database)
 * You can buy and sell in the Reserved Instance Marketplace
-  * Convertible Reserved Instances
-    * Long workloads with flexible instances
-    * Can change the EC2 instance type, instance family, OS, scope and tenancy
+* **Standard RI** - Change AZ, instance size (Linux), networking type - Use `ModifyReservedInstances` API
+* **Convertible RI** - Change AZ, instance size (Linux), networking type + *Change family, OS, tenancy, payment option*- Use `ExchangeReservedInstances` API

+#### Savings Plans

+* Compute Savings Plan
-* `Savings Plans` (1 or 3 years)
+  * 1 or 3-year
-  * Commit to a certain type of usage, long workload
+  * hourly commitment to usage of **Fargate, Lambda, and EC2**
+  * Any Region, family, size, tenancy, and OS
-  * Usage beyond EC2 Savings Plans is billed at the On-Demand price
+* EC2 Savings Plan
-  * Locked to a specific instance family & AWS region
-  * Flexible across Instance Size, OS and Tenancy(Host, Dedicated, Default)
-* `Spot Instances`
+  * 1 or 3-year
+  * hourly commitment to usage of **EC2 within a selected Region and Instance Family**
+  * Any size, tenancy and OS

+#### Spot Instances

 * The **most cost-efficient** instances in AWS
-  * Instances that you can “lose” at any point of time if your max price is less than the current spot price
+* 2-minute warning if AWS need to reclaim capacity – available via instance metadata and CloudWatch Events
 * Not suitable for critical jobs or databases
+* **Spot Instance**: One or more EC2 instances
+* **Spot Fleet**: launches and maintains the number of Spot / On-Demand instances to meet specified target capacity
+* **EC2 Fleet**: launches and maintains specified number of Spot / On-Demand / Reserved instances in a single API call
+* **Spot Block**: Uninterrupted for 1-6 hours; Pricing is 30% - 45% less than On-Demand
 * Useful for workloads that are resilient to failure
   * Batch jobs
   * Data analysis
   * Image processing
   * Any distributed workloads
   * Workloads with a flexible start and end time

-* `Dedicated Hosts`
+#### Dedicated Hosts

 * A physical server with EC2 instance capacity fully dedicated to your use
 * Allows you address **compliance requirements** and **use your existing server-bound software licenses** (per-socket, per-core, pe—VM software licenses)
 * The **most expensive** option
 * Purchasing Options:
   * On-demand – pay per second for active Dedicated Host
   * Reserved - 1 or 3 years (No Upfront,Partial Upfront,All Upfront)
 * Useful for software that have complicated licensing model (BYOL – Bring Your Own License) Or for companies that have strong regulatory or compliance needs

-* `Dedicated Instances`
+#### Dedicated Instances

 * Instances run on hardware that’s dedicated to you - no other customers will share your hardware
-  * May share hardware with other instances in same account
+* *May share hardware with other instances in same account*
 * No control over instance placement (can move hardware after Stop / Start)

-* `Capacity Reservations`
+#### Capacity Reservations

 * Reserve **On-Demand** instances capacity in a specific AZ for any duration
 * You always have access to EC2 capacity when you need it
 * **no time commitment** (create/cancel anytime), **no billing discounts**
 * Combine with Regional Reserved Instances and Savings Plans to benefit from billing discounts
 * You’re charged at On-Demand rate whether you run instances or not
 * Suitable for short-term, uninterrupted workloads that needs to be in a *specific AZ*

 ### Spot Fleets

 * Spot Fleets = set of Spot Instances + (optional) On-Demand Instances
 * The Spot Fleet will try to meet the target capacity with price constraints
-  * Define possible launch pools: instance type (m5.large), OS, Availability Zone
+  * Define possible launch pools: instance type (Exp. m5.large), OS, Availability Zone
-  * Can have multiple launch pools, so that the fleet can choose
+  * Can have *multiple* launch pools, so that the fleet can choose
   * Spot Fleet stops launching instances when reaching capacity or max cost
 * Strategies to allocate Spot Instances:
-  * lowestPrice: from the pool with the lowest price (cost optimization, short workload)
+  * `lowestPrice`: from the pool with the lowest price (cost optimization, short workload)
-  * diversified: distributed across all pools (great for availability, long workloads)
+  * `diversified`: distributed across all pools (great for availability, long workloads)
-  * capacityOptimized: pool with the optimal capacity for the number of instances
+  * `capacityOptimized`: pool with the optimal capacity for the number of instances
 * Spot Fleets allow us to automatically request Spot Instances with the lowest price

 ### AMI